List of people executed in the United States in 1937

 One hundred and fifty people, one hundred and forty-nine male and one female, were executed in the United States in 1937, ninety-nine by electrocution, thirty-three by hanging, and eighteen by gas chamber.

+Tommie Howard became the last person to be executed in the United States for attempted murder.
+Howard shot a man in the head during a robbery.
+The victim was permanently incapacitated and died from his injuries nine months after Howard's execution.
+Howard had previously served 10 years of a life sentence for a prior murder conviction.

 The last semipublic execution in the United States occurred this year, that being the execution of Roscoe Jackson.